coffeestats/coffeestats-django/docs/develop.rst

 ===================

 :file:`.`
-   base directory with .gitignore, .travis.yml, CONTRIBUTORS.txt, LICENSE.txt,
+   base directory with .gitignore, CONTRIBUTORS.txt, LICENSE.txt,
-   README.txt, Vagrantfile
+   README.txt

    :file:`coffeestats`
       base directory for the project code and other project files